Shakeskeyboarde/wurk/README.md

 [![npm](https://img.shields.io/npm/v/@werk/cli?label=NPM)](https://www.npmjs.com/package/@werk/cli)

-Werk is a framework for writing custom commands.
-It provides consistency and a helpful foundation for handling the boilerplate necessary to achieve command goals.
-While it will work for single package projects, it really shines in monorepos.
+Werk is a framework for creating build and build-related commands.
+Commands are have a well defined lifecycle and context.
+While single package projects are supported, Werk really shines in monorepos where the built-in orchestration can be leveraged.

 Read the [usage documentation](packages/werk/README.md) or learn how to build your own [custom commands](packages/werk/README_CUSTOM_COMMANDS.md).